MoreOutput/RockMUD/README.md

 * Enable quick development.
 * Empower client side scripting for GUI.
 * DB agnostic -- GET/POST JSON to your defined service or save as a flat file.
+* Cross-platform

 ###Dependencies:###
 * Socket.io 1.0 or greater is required.
+This is the single outside dependency and is contained to the core message passing functions.
 * Development keeps up with latest node release.
 * Default terminal loads Bootstrap from CDN.